A big part of our mission is to support research studies to help advance the effective treatment and management of

 - TRACE Peanut Study

 Funding for MSc, MA, PhD students or early career researchers

 Applications for 2016 are now closed.
 We regret that we are not accepting any further applications for 2017 at present as our funds are committed elsewhere.

 Previous grants went to:

 - £600 was awarded to a research student at Royal Manchester Children’s Hospital for an investigation into whether AAIs are capable of intramuscular adrenaline injection even when the needle tip does not reach the muscle.
 The study also investigated whether injection into ballistic gelatin is an accurate reflection of what happens in muscle tissue.
 You can read the article published in the Journal of Clinical Allergy and Immunology here.
 You can also view the poster submitted to the BSACI in 2014 here.

 - £2,200 was awarded to researchers at the University of Manchester, for a study elucidating the role of fungal protease allergen induced TSLP production in promoting allergy, anaphylaxis and airway wall remodelling.
 You can read the summary report on this study here.

 - £2,245 was awarded to researchers from Brighton and Sussex Medical School, Royal Alexandra Children’s Hospital & Evelina Children’s Hospital for a study into why young people with severe allergies join support groups, exploring how and why young people interact with support groups and what they perceive as the helpful aspects in managing their condition.
-This study is expected to conclude and report on findings in the Spring of 2017.
+You can read the outcome of this study here.

 We don’t award